triton-inference-server/server/docs/model_repository.rst

 -\\-model-store=gs://bucket/path/to/model/repository.

-:ref:`section-example-model-repository` describes how to create an example repository with a couple if image classification models.
+:ref:`section-example-model-repository` describes how to create an example repository with a couple of image classification models.

 An example of a typical model repository layout is shown below::